Risk Management Structures and Tools

 This groupwide system draws on existing organizational and reporting structures, supplemented by additional elements:

-- The risk management manual: this contains the system’s principles and processes.
+- The risk management manual: contains the system’s principles and processes.
 It explains reportable levels of risks and how risks are to be covered and mapped.

 Assessment, Quantification and Management of Risks